wolkenarchitekt/autoformat/README.md

 ## Features:
 * Try to use formatting tools from virtualenv / node_modules, if available -
-  ensure consist results when using different formatter versions (black, isort, prettier, ...)
+  ensure consistent results when using different formatter versions (black, isort, prettier, ...)
 * Print pretty diff after formatting
 * Cache formatting results - don't rerun formatter on files not changed